lFahadl/global-trade-analytics/README.md

 1. **Step 1**: Load CSV files from local storage to Google Cloud Storage (using gzip compression)
 2. **Step 2**: Load data from GCS to BigQuery using direct GCP APIs
 3. **Step 3**: Transform raw data in BigQuery into analytics-ready views and materialized views

+## Pipeline Characteristics

+### Pipeline Type and Architecture
+- **Batch Processing**: The pipeline operates in batch mode, processing complete datasets during each run
+- **Data Warehouse**: Uses BigQuery as the primary data warehouse for storage and analytics
+- **Execution Frequency**: Monthly updates to incorporate new trade data
+- **Trigger Mechanism**: Event-based triggers initiate the pipeline execution
+- **Data Volume**: Processes 4GB+ of trade data in each pipeline run

+### Data Processing Strategy
+- **Idempotency Guarantees**: Implements a write-truncate pattern to ensure idempotent operations
+- **Partitioning Strategy**: The combined table is partitioned by year (RANGE_BUCKET) for efficient time-based queries
+- **Clustering Strategy**: Data is clustered by country_id and product_id to optimize common query patterns
+- **Table Creation Pattern**: For existing tables, uses MERGE operations to add new data without duplicates

 ## Public Data Access